abe-winter/abe-winter.github.io/_posts/2020-08-10-mesh-twitter.md

 Readers can build their personal conclusions based on the spread.
 Also, they can check each other if they publish information before all the facts are available.

-The goal of trust is more rapid consensus, at the cost of not being able to verify every claim or interpretation yourself.
+The goal of trust in general is more rapid consensus, at the cost of not being able to verify every claim or interpretation yourself.
+Putting together groups of experts can give you a middle ground where you pick from a menu of expert opinions.

 ## Truth-finding vs organizing for action